How are you doing today?

 “Not too bad.”

 These common responses are symptoms of a big problem.
 Your fire has gone out.
-Maybe you never had one in the first place, but if you want to succeed, I mean really succeed, you MUST rekindle it.
-Without out it, days drag on, projects become boring, and your work suffers.
+Maybe you never had one in the first place, but if you want to succeed, I mean really want to succeed, you MUST rekindle it.
+Without out it, days drag on, projects become boring, and your work and life suffer.